Michelle Chapa Foundation

 Our team is composed of dedicated professionals who bring a wealth of expertise and passion to their roles.
 With diverse backgrounds and a shared commitment to excellence, each member plays a crucial part in driving our success.
 From leadership to advisors and management, our team's combined experience and skills ensure that we consistently deliver outstanding results.
 Get to know the individuals who are the backbone of our organisation and discover the unique talents they bring to the table.

-Dr. Michelle Chapa
+Dr. Michelle Nicole Chapa

 Founder & CEO